Valkorz/DatabaseApi/docs/guide.md

 ```

 Doing this should allow Entity Framework to automatically create the database (`.db`) file for you.

+#### 7 - Updating your database table

+You can update your database variables if necessary, this can be done by creating a new migration and then updating the database in the terminal, doing so will match the database's information to the newest migration.

 ## Step 9: Communicating with the database